There’s no fixed waiting period for getting car finance after bad credit – and that’s actually good news.

 3. Can You Get Car Finance with a Low Credit Score?

 Yes, even with poor or very poor credit, it’s possible to get car finance.
-However, lenders may:
+However, finance partners may:

-If your score is low, choosing the right lender is key.
-Some lenders specialise in bad credit car finance, offering deals to those with financial difficulties in the past.
+If your score is low, choosing the right finance partner is key.
+Some finance partners specialise in bad credit car finance, offering deals to those with financial difficulties in the past.

 Not sure what options are available?
 Check Your Finance Eligibility Now.